Nooberieno/jura/README.md

 Version 2.0 is focusing on syntax highlighting and filetype detection.

-Version 3.0 will focus on configuration.
+Version 3.0 will focus on configuration and documentation